 Re-engaging with SMEs in Uzbekistan

 SMEs are playing an increasingly important role in Uzbekistan’s economy.
-SMEs generate nearly 60 per cent of the country’s GDP (up from less than 30 per cent a few years ago) and provide more than 75 per cent of total jobs.
-The Bank will also seek to open up potential investments by offering a combination of finance and advice to promising small and medium businesses with an ambition to expand and grow further and become market leaders.
+SMEs generate nearly 60 per cent of the country’s GDP (up from less than 30 per cent a few years ago) and provide more than 78 per cent of total jobs.
+The EBRD has started offering a combination of finance and advice to promising small and medium-sized businesses with an ambition to expand, grow further and become market leaders.

 A comprehensive approach to obtaining finance in Mongolia